 On August 10, 2020, we entered into an Open Market Sale AgreementSM (the Jefferies Sales Agreement) with Jefferies LLC, as agent, pursuant to which we may offer and sell, from time to time through Jefferies, up to \$75 million of shares of our common stock.
-As of June 30, 2023, we have not sold any shares of our common stock under the Jefferies Sales Agreement.
+As of August 9, 2023, the Form S-3 shelf registration statement that registered the shares of common stock available for sale under the Jefferies Sales Agreement expired at the end of its three-year term, and is no longer available for use.
+We have not sold any shares of our common stock under the Jefferies Sales Agreement.

 On May 6, 2021, we filed an automatic shelf registration statement on Form S-3 with the SEC, which was subsequently amended in March 2022 to convert to a non-automatic shelf registration statement.
 This registration statement enables us to offer for sale, from time to time, in one or more offerings, up to \$250 million in the aggregate, of common stock, debt securities, warrants, rights and/or units, and will remain in effect for up to three years from the date it became effective.
-As of June 30, 2023, no sales have been made under the shelf registration statement.
+As of September 30, 2023, no sales have been made under the shelf registration statement.